 16. Are there any major life events that you foresee that may change the options we looked at today?

 Is the driver getting married?
 If so, tell them that you can lower the rate when that happens.
 Is the driver buying a home?
 That too may bring down their rate.
 If that person is moving, find out where they are moving to, because rates change even from one neighborhood to the next.
 Are they getting a roommate or living alone?
 There are many life changes that affect one's auto insurance rate.
 Be on top of these factors.

 17. Do you have any questions or have anything else you wanted to discuss?

 Do this in a manner so it doesn't feel like a pleasantry before wrapping up a meeting.
 Let the customer know that you genuinely care about whether or not they understand what their options are.
 If you're the type of salesperson who makes a customer's head spin and expects them to open their wallet, think again.
 If you want a long-standing relationship, set the proper tone by making yourself more accessible.
 Show that you are patient and trustworthy by giving the client your time.

 18. Are you ready to move forward with this purchase?

 Hopefully you got your prospect to open up because you'd be amazed by how many people walk away from a meeting with an insurance client feeling more confused than before the call.
 After you feel the client has not only understood everything but knows what you recommend, ask them if they are ready to buy.
 You'll know your answer.
 It's either a yes or a no. But you're not done!

 19. What is your hesitation?

-If your lead is ready to buy, move onto question #20.
-Otherwise, you are in the same boat as many agents who do end up making a sale so don’t get disheartened by the hesitation.
+If your internet leads are ready to buy, move onto question #20.
+Otherwise, you are in the same boat as many agents who do end up making a sale so don't get disheartened by the hesitation.
 Get to the bottom of it.
-You can’t convince someone otherwise if you don’t know what the hesitancy is.
+You can't convince someone otherwise if you don't know what the hesitancy is.